renexdev/programming_notes/reference.md

 }
 ```
 By making the operator () return by reference, we can directly modify values in Image, thus avoid using set()/get() pair; this will enhance readibility.
 Of course, this particular example might expose data to incorrect uses, so use with caution.

+####**What's the difference between pointer & reference?**
+1. A pointer can be declared without pointing to anything; a reference has to bind to another object.
+2. A pointer can be reassigned; a reference cannot be reassigned.
+3. There's no "reference arithmetics".
+Rule of thumb:
+Use references in function parameters and return types.
+Use pointers in data structure and algorithm implementation.